Law enforcement in the United Kingdom: Vehicles

 The majority of officers on mobile patrol will do so in a marked police vehicle, namely an Incident Response Vehicle (IRV).
-Officers typically hold a 'response' permit, allowing them to utilise blue lights and sirens to make an emergency response.
-Some officers may not have undergone the additional training, and as such are only permitted to use emergency equipment when positioned at a scene or to pull over a vehicle.
-Officers who have undergone additional training to reach 'initial pursuit phase' standard are allowed to pursue vehicles, should they fail to stop.
+Officers typically hold a "response" permit, allowing them to utilise blue lights and sirens to make an emergency response.
+Some officers may not have undergone the additional training, and as such, are only permitted to use emergency equipment when positioned at a scene or to pull over a vehicle.
+Officers who have undergone additional training to reach the "initial pursuit phase" standard are allowed to pursue vehicles, should they fail to stop.
 Vans are used as IRVs and, more specifically, to transport arrested suspects in a cage, who are unsuitable to be taken to custody in a car.

 Some forces utilise Area Cars in addition to IRVs.
 Like IRVs, they respond to 999 calls and are manned by officers from response teams.
-However, officers are trained as 'advanced' drivers – allowing them to drive high-performance vehicles and pursue fleeing vehicles in the tactical phase of a pursuit.
+However, officers are trained as "advanced" drivers – allowing them to drive high-performance vehicles and pursue fleeing vehicles in the tactical phase of a pursuit.
 Some drivers may also be trained in skills like Tactical Pursuit and Containment (TPAC).

 In addition, forces' specialist units utilise a wide variety of vehicles to help perform their role effectively.
 Roads Policing Units (RPU) utilise performance vehicles to primarily enforce traffic laws and pursue fleeing suspects.
 Armed Response Vehicles (ARV) are used to transport armed officers and carry weaponry.
 Tactical/operational support units use larger vans, equipped with windscreen cages and/or reinforced glass, to transport officers into public order situations.

-Forces also utilise unmarked vehicles for a wide-variety of roles.
+Forces also utilise unmarked vehicles for a wide variety of roles.
 Covert surveillance vehicles are typically not fitted with any emergency equipment, as it is not necessary.
 Some forces utilise unmarked response vehicles to aid in proactive work.
-Similarly, some roads policing vehicles and ARVs are unmarked to help officers identity offences and use pre-emptive tactics to stop a suspect fleeing.
+Similarly, some roads policing vehicles and ARVs are unmarked to help officers identify offences and use pre-emptive tactics to stop a suspect fleeing.
 Additionally, some forces have dedicated road crime units who use high-performance vehicles to primarily focus on organised criminals using the road committing offences.